-Professor Mendis graduated from university of Colombo in 1971 and completed his professional training in psychiatry in Sri Lanka and in the United Kingdom where he obtained the membership and later the Fellowship of Royal College of Psychiatrists in 1978 and 1987.
-Subsequent exposure to special areas of mental health, social science, curriculum and health policy developments at Harvard Medical School, Centre for Addiction and Mental Health in Toronto, University of Connecticut and a number of other leading centres in several countries gave him the opportunity to widen the scope of his academic and professional work.
+Professor Mendis graduated from the University of Colombo in 1971 and completed his professional training in Psychiatry in Sri Lanka and in the United Kingdom where he obtained membership and later Fellowship of Royal College of Psychiatrists in 1978 and 1987.
+Subsequent exposure to special areas of mental health, social science, curriculum and health policy developments at Harvard Medical School, Centre for Addiction and Mental Health in Toronto, University of Connecticut and a number of other leading centres in several countries gave him the opportunity to widen the scope of his academic and professional work

-Dr. Mendis established the Health Development and the Research Programme of University of Colombo in Collaboration with University of Bergen Norway.
-This programme organized the Postgraduate Diploma course in Health Development.
+Prof. Mendis established the Health Development and the Research Programme of the University of Colombo in collaboration with the University of Bergen, Norway and also organised the Postgraduate Diploma Course in Health Development.
 He was a member of the Presidential Task Force on Health Policy in 1997.
 He also served as a member of the Board of Management of the Postgraduate Institute of Medicine, University Council and the National Science and Technology Commission.

-He was associated with the formation of the South Asian Forum for Mental Health and was its founder president.
-He is a founder member of the World Association for Psychosocial Rehabilitation and later the Regional Vice President and a Board Member.
-Dr. Mendis has a number of publications in scientific journals, has contributed to many international meetings and has been a short term consultant to WHO at its expert committees and the mental health development programme in Cambodia.
+He was associated with the formation of the South Asian Forum for Mental Health and was its Founder President.
+He is a Founder Member of the World Association for Psychosocial Rehabilitation and later the Regional Vice President and a Board Member.
+Dr. Mendis has a number of publications in scientific journals, has contributed to many international meetings and has been a short term Consultant to the World Health Organisation and at its Expert Committees and the Mental Health Development Programme in Cambodia.